|Nutrition Facts (per serving)|

 - 1-3 tablespoons olive oil (depending on desired consistency)

-- In a food processor, combine all ingredients.
-Begin with 1 tablespoon of olive oil and if the consistency is too thick, you can add more.
+In a food processor, add all ingredients.
+Begin with 1 tablespoon of olive oil.

-- After adding all ingredients, blend in food processor until a smooth consistency.
+After adding all ingredients, blend in food processor until a smooth consistency.
+Add additional olive oil if necessary to reach desired consistency.
 Be sure to scrape the side of the food processor bowl to ensure no ingredients are left behind.
 This can be common with spices, like the cumin, and also salt.

-- Once you have reached desired consistency, you can serve immediately or place in the refrigerator for chilled hummus.
-Serve with pita chips, pita bread triangles, crackers, or cucumber slices.
+Once you have reached desired consistency, serve immediately or place in the refrigerator for chilled hummus.
+Serve with pita chips, pita bread triangles, crackers, or cucumber slices or other fresh vegetables.

 - Store leftover hummus in the refrigerator for 3 to 5 days in an airtight container.
 You will notice that the color of the hummus gets deeper and darker as each day passes.

-- You can also serve this on crostini with a little dollop of goat cheese on the top.
+- You can also serve this beet hummus on crostini with a little dollop of goat cheese on top.
 The saltiness of the cheese pairs well with the sweetness of the beets.
 The crostini gives it the perfect crunchy texture.